-- GIS is not a central department, creating a perception there is a lack of leadership or utility function only. - Maintaining senior management support - New Information Technology Department Director recruited outside the county - Designing data standards that meet the needs of all agencies and departments - The threat lies in not being able to find a standard that meets everyone's needs - If mapping requests were brought into IT for all departments, other vital GIS program elements could get neglected, similar to our situation before 2007.

-- Mapping requests of Community Development Services (from external departments) can take substantial resources away from processing land use applications. - Pace of technology changes.
+- GIS is not a central department, creating a perception there is a lack of leadership or utility function only. - For departments that maintain GIS data, inability to retain employees with sufficient GIS skills. - Designing data standards that meet the needs of all agencies and departments - If mapping requests were brought into IT for all departments, other vital GIS program elements could lose priority, similar to our situation before 2007. - Mapping requests of Community Development Services (from external departments) can take substantial resources away from processing land use applications. - GIS is a central service in the general budget.
+As GIS program grows, lack of funding for additional GIS staff.